Today, we’ll be taking a closer look at the portable and affordable digital piano from Casio’s Privia line – the Casio PX-160.

 Thanks to the Pure CF Sound Engine and 192-note polyphony the keyboard provides a very realistic and natural Grand Piano sound.

-To my ears, the P115 sounds a little more realistic and clear than the PX-160, but if you have a possibily to compare the instruments side by side you better do because sound is a very subjective thing.
+To my ears, the P-125 sounds a little more realistic and clear than the PX-160, but if you have a chance to compare these instruments side by side, I’d definitely recommend that since sound is a very subjective thing.

-Check out the video below to compare how the instruments sound side by side:
+Check out the video below to compare how the instruments sound side by side (the P-115 is the predecessor to the P-125 but they do sound very similar):

-It’s also worth mentioning that both the P45 and the P115 share the Graded Hammer Standard (GHS) keyboard action, which is a bit lighter than PX-160’s Tri-sensor Hammer action and doesn’t have synthetic Ivory & Ebony keytops.
+It’s also worth mentioning that both the P45 and the P125 share the same Graded Hammer Standard (GHS) keyboard action, which is a bit lighter than PX-160’s Tri-sensor Hammer action and doesn’t have synthetic Ivory & Ebony keytops.

 At the same time, GHS tends to be a bit less noisy than Casio’s action.

-As for the rest of the features, the Yamaha P115 is pretty much similar to the Casio PX-160.
-It also has a 2-track MIDI recorder, Dual/ Duo/Split Mode, Transpose function, 50 preset songs, etc.
+As for the rest of the features, the Yamaha P125 is very similar to the Casio PX-160.
+It has a 2-track MIDI recorder, Dual/ Duo/Split Mode, Transpose function, 50 preset songs, and so on.

 Casio PX-160 vs Korg B1 (Full Review)

-The B1 is Korg’s entry level digital piano with a sleek desing and a bare minimum of features.
+The B1 is Korg’s entry level digital piano with a sleek design and a bare minimum of features.

 The piano appears to be a strong competitor to the Casio and Yamaha keyboards.